CAIDA/bgpstream-docker/README.md

 ## Build/test BGPStream application within Docker

-You can also development and test applications that uses BGPStream within the docker environment.
-Below is an example of using `caida/bgpstream` image as base image and run test `pybgpstream` code using the extended image.
+You can also develop and test applications that use BGPStream within the docker environment.
+Below is an example using the `caida/bgpstream` image as base image to test `pybgpstream` code using the extended image.

-First, here is an pybgpstream example code (for more examples, checkout the official [tutorial page](https://bgpstream.caida.org/docs/tutorials/pybgpstream)):
+First, here is a pybgpstream example code (for more examples, check out the official [tutorial page](https://bgpstream.caida.org/docs/tutorials/pybgpstream)):

     #!/usr/bin/env python